sumotoy/gpio_expander/README.md

  gpio.portPullup(HIGH or LOW or data);//Set pullup on input pin (not all chip!)
  //new commands from release 0.8b3 gpio.gpioDigitalWriteFast(pin,Val);//It updates only the library pin register buffer!
 It do not send data to the GPIO
+ //this actually update only the mirrored register in library and act really fast since no communication with the chip
- //this is really useful when you need update separately some pin and the you will need the following command... gpio.gpioPortUpdate();//this will effectively send the pin register to the GPIO chip!
+ //so you can use to update many pins, when you call the command gpioPortUpdate you will send the updates to the chip! gpio.gpioPortUpdate();//this will effectively send the pin register to the GPIO chip!

 ```